 These photos, taken in my own garden, show two different aloes six weeks after gall-removal surgery.
 I simply used a sharp knife to slice the plants well below any signs of infestation.

-Aloes: How To Grow & Varieties What you need to know about aloes plus a photo gallery of plants ID’d About Aloes There are dozens of species of Aloe, from tall trees to dwarf cultivars.
+Aloes: How To Grow & Varieties All about aloes plus a photo gallery of aloes ID’d and in bloom About Aloes There are dozens of species of Aloe, from tall trees to dwarf cultivars.
 Aloes typically have juicy, triangular leaves that form starfish-like rosettes.
 Some are smooth, others toothed and prickled.
-Such spiky protrusions, like…
+Such spiky protrusions, like hardened…

 White fuzzy lumps on paddle cactus are cochineal (coach-en-ee-al) scale, a parasite that pierces the plant’s skin and consumes its juices.
 It’s used to make carmine dye.